ITU-BDSA23-GROUP11/Chirp/docs/report.md

 Everything should now be set up in order to enable tests to run.

 ### Run tests
-To run tests, given the it is set up, simply run the following command:
+To run tests, given it is set up, simply run the following command:
 ```shell
 dotnet test --verbosity normal
 ```